ppvyctor/Control-your-Purchases/README.md

 # Control-your-Purchases
-This program is designed for people who shop at supermarkets.
-When you're shopping, you may want to keep track of the items you're purchasing, and this website is dedicated to solving that problem.
+This program is designed for supermarket shoppers who want to keep track of their purchases.
+It provides an easy-to-use platform that helps you manage and monitor the items you add to your cart, ensuring a more organized and efficient shopping experience

 [Link to website!! 🛒](https://control-purchases.streamlit.app/)